-- Revenue from operations Our revenue from operations comprises of sale of services i.e., income from catering on-demand contingent hiring and work arrangements with senior management talent, subject matter experts, and high-ranking, seasoned professionals. - ➤ Other Income -Our other income mainly includes interest from Bank on FDR and tax refunds and Fair valuation of liquid funds.
+- Revenue from operations Our revenue from operations comprises of sale of services i.e., income from catering on-demand contingent hiring and work arrangements with senior management talent, subject matter experts, and high-ranking, seasoned professionals. - ➤ Other Income -Our other income mainly includes interest from Bank on FDR, profit on sale of liquid funds and Fair valuation of liquid funds.